zzonyo/trust-docs-test/source/index.html.md

 | offset | true | string | open close |  |
 | lever_rate | false | int | Long leverage shall be equal to short leverage.[Using Leverage greater than 20 times requires prior approval of high-leverage agreement for the first time.] |  |

 ### Note
  - optimal_5: top 5 optimal BBO price. optimal_10: top 10 optimal BBO price. optimal_20: top 20 optimal BBO price. limit: the limit order, order_price needed.
  - If you’re holding a position currently, the leverage you choose when placing an order should be the same as the leverage of your current positions, otherwise, the order will fail to be placed.
 If you need a new leverage to place an order, you should switch the leverage of current positions first by using the Switch Leverage interface.
+ - The frequency limit of this interface is 5 times per second.

 > Request: